 - Use culturally responsive therapeutic modalities when working with historically underrepresented student populations.

-- Refer students to appropriate community resources and services.
+- Refer students to appropriate campus and community resources and services.

 - Support students on academic probation and other student populations by providing appropriate interventions to help them achieve academic success.